 Who Qualifies for the Child Disability Benefit?

-To receive the Child Disability Benefit (CDB), families must meet specific eligibility criteria under both the Canada Child Benefit (CCB) and the Disability Tax Credit (DTC).
+To qualify for the Child Disability Benefit, families must meet two primary requirements: eligibility for the Canada Child Benefit (CCB) and the child’s eligibility for the Disability Tax Credit (DTC).
 The key criteria are outlined below:

-• The child should be less than 18 years of age
+- Your child must be under 18 years of age

-In addition to meeting CCB conditions, the child must also be eligible for the Disability Tax Credit (DTC), which involves the following two:
+- Your child must be eligible for the Disability Tax Credit

 The CDB is paid to only one caregiver per eligible child.
 Often this caregiver is a parent, but grandparents, adoptive parents, legal guardians or foster parents are also eligible if they are the primary person responsible for the child.